Bence Bicsák

-The Hungarian Triathlon Union and the Hungarian Olympic Committee did consider Bence Bicsák as the athlete that could potentially earn Hungary's first triathlon Olympic medal.
-Previous to Bence Bicsák's 7th-place finish, Hungary's best triathlon Olympic finish to date was from Csaba Kuttor who finished 30th at the 2000 Sydney Olympic games.
+On May 29, 2024, the result expectations from the Hungarian Triathlon Association were very high for the Paris Olympics.
+In the context of Bence's Bicsak's 7th-place finish at the Tokyo Olympics, Zsanett Kuttor-Bragmayer's 12th-place finish, and the upcoming first-time presence of Csongor Lehmann at an Olympic event, Gábor Kindl, president of the Hungarian Triathlon Association, stated, "If everything comes together, the team may even bring home a medal.
+It would be a huge success."

-No Hungarian triathlete, even those that have participated in numerous Olympics have ever been ranked higher than Bence Bicsák's current ranking by World Triathlon.
+In 2021, the Hungarian Triathlon Union and the Hungarian Olympic Committee considered Bence Bicsák the athlete who could potentially earn Hungary's first triathlonOlympic medal.
+Prior to Bence Bicsák's 7th-place finish at the Tokyo Olympics, Hungary's best triathlon Olympic finish to date was from Csaba Kuttor who finished 30th at the 2000 Sydney Olympic games.